Kiryous/bulka/README.md

-# Paradnaya
+# Bulka
-Another boilerplate to build assets without HTML-templates.
-Suits for projects, which have template system (e.g. Wordpress, Django, etc)
+Boilerplate to build CSS, JS and images (without HTML-templates).
+For projects with own template system (e.g. Wordpress, Django, etc)

 **It does**
 - Builds styles with number of `postcss` plugins